-NYCCT students interested in moving beyond an Associate's Degree or Certificate at NYCCT and into the larger CUNY BA Program in LGBTQ Studies must take at least half of their area of concentration (major) courses as a CUNY BA student.
+NYCCT students interested in the CUNY BA Program in LGBTQ Studies must take at least half of their area of concentration (major) courses as a CUNY BA student.
 Prospective students must meet with their faculty advisors/mentors to determine which of the courses (at NYCCT and other senior schools) satisfy the requirements for the CUNY Baccalaureate Degree.
 All CUNY BA students must have at least an overall 2.5 GPA and at least a 2.5 GPA in their area(s) of concentration.
 E. PROGRAM:

-OPTION IN GENDER & SEXUALITY STUDIES (12 Credit Option w/ 33 Credit Offering) CONTRIBUTING DEPARTMENTS:
+OPTION/ACADEMIC CLUSTER IN GENDER & SEXUALITY STUDIES (12 Credit Cluster w/ 36 Credit Offering) CONTRIBUTING DEPARTMENTS: Primary/Sponsoring-English Department Secondary Departments-African American Studies, Health and Human Services, Humanities, Social Science PROGRAM DESCRIPTION:

-Primary/Sponsoring-English Department

-Secondary Departments-African American Studies, Health and Human Services, Humanities, Social Sciences

-PROGRAM DESCRIPTION: